Veneto: Government and politics

 Veneto is a semi-presidential representative democracy.
 The President of Veneto, colloquially nicknamed Governor or even Doge in remembrance of Venice's traditional head of state, is also the head of the Regional Government.
 Legislative power is exerted by the Regional Council, the local parliament.
 The Statute (i.e. the law establishing and regulating the regional institution, which was first promulgated on 22 May 1971), uses the term "people" for Venetians, but, like in the case of Sardinians, this is not a legal recognition of any differences from other Italian citizens.
 Moreover, the region is not granted a form of autonomy comparable to that of neighbouring Friuli-Venezia Giulia and Trentino-Alto Adige/Südtirol.
 This is the reason why many municipalities have held referendums in order to be united to these regions.
+According to Robert D. Putnam, the "institutional performance" of Veneto's regional government is higher than average in Italy and Veneto belongs to the "civic North".

 Traditionally a very Catholic region, Veneto was once the heartland of Christian Democracy, which won a record 60.5% of the vote in the 1948 general election, polled above 50% in each and every general and regional election until 1983 and governed the region since its establishment in 1970 to 1994.
-After that, Veneto has been a stronghold of the centre-right coalition, which has governed the region since 1995, first under President Giancarlo Galan (Forza Italia/The People of Freedom) and, since 2010, Luca Zaia (Liga Veneta–Lega Nord).
-In the 2020 regional election Liga Veneta–Lega Nord won a combined 61.5% of the vote (sum of party list and Zaia's personal list), followed by the three main Italian parties of the time, the Democratic Party (11.9%), the Brothers of Italy (9.6%) and Forza Italia (3.6%).
+After that, Veneto has been a stronghold of the centre-right coalition, which has governed the region since 1995, under President Giancarlo Galan (Forza Italia/The People of Freedom, 1995–2010), Luca Zaia (Liga Veneta–Lega Nord, 2010–2025) and Alberto Stefani (Liga Veneta–Lega, 2025–present).
+In the 2025 regional election Liga Veneta was the largest party with 36.3% of the vote, followed by the three main Italian parties, the Brothers of Italy (18.7%), the Democratic Party (16.6%), and Forza Italia (6.3%).

-According to Robert D. Putnam, the "institutional performance" of Veneto's regional government is higher than average in Italy and Veneto belongs to the "civic North".